shawn-rice-m43/js-dojo/README.md

 ## Goals

 - give each participant an opportunity to hone their problem solving skills in a supportive environment
-- increace each participants comfort level writing code in front of others
+- increase each participant's comfort level writing code in front of others
-- give each participant hands-on experience testing JavaScript
+- give each participant hands-on experience testing JavaScript/TypeScript

 Please note: 'solving the problem' is conspicuously absent from this list.
 We do not fail as a group if we fail to solve the problem.
 An individual does not fail if they don't write a passing test.